bwohlberg/sporco/docs/source/admm/admm.rst

 These statistics are recorded as a :func:`collections.namedtuple` class, ``self.IterationStats``.
-The fields of this ``namedtuple`` are defined by class method :meth:`.ADMM.itstat_fields`, which returns a tuple of fields consisting of the following components:
+The fields of this ``namedtuple`` are defined by class method :meth:`.IterativeSolver.itstat_fields`, which returns a tuple of fields consisting of the following components:

 * ``Iter`` : Iteration number
 * A tuple of field names in :attr:`.ADMM.itstat_fields_objfn` : Fields